-The sister city relationship between Macon and Kurobe was established on May 10, 1977.
+The sister city relationship between Macon, Georgia and Kurobe, Toyama Prefecture, Japan was established on May 10, 1977.
 The partnership was facilitated by YKK, which has large plants in both cities.

 The sister city relationship was established to accomplish the following four objectives:

-- Establish and create trade, industrial and commercial relationships between Macon and Middle Georgia and Kurobe City, Japan;
+- Establish and create trade, industrial and commercial relationships between Macon and Middle Georgia and Kurobe, Japan

-- Develop medical and health care interchange programs to the benefit of the citizens of the two cities;
+- Develop medical and health care interchange programs to benefit citizens of the two cities

-- Share in programs of education and information so as to create understanding and goodwill between the people of the City of Kurobe and the City of Macon.
+- Share in programs of education and information so as to create understanding and goodwill between the people of Kurobe and Macon

 In the four decades since the relationship was established, more than 500 students have visited each other’s cities.
 Every two years, students from Sakurai High School visit Macon for a one week home stay and cultural exchange.
 Every other year, students from Kurobe’s four middle schools visit Macon, while high school students from Macon visit Kurobe in alternating years.

 The International Cherry Blossom Festival has also been a huge supporter of the sister relationship, with festival founder Carolyn Crayton making the voyage to Kurobe 6 times.
-Many students from Kurobe have had the rare opportunity to ride the YKK float in the Cherry Blossom Festival parade, to the great delight of participant and spectator alike.
+Many students from Kurobe have had the rare opportunity to ride the YKK float in the Cherry Blossom Festival parade, to the great delight of participants and spectators alike.